iEna101/XBN_experiments/README.md

 # XBN_experiments
-All experiments conducted in the thesis named Explainable Bayesian networks: taxonomy, properties and approximation methods
+All experiments conducted in the thesis titled Explainable Bayesian networks: taxonomy, properties and approximation methods.